FractalWanderer/Obsidian-Programming/Kubernetes/Guides/Deploying a multi-container multi-pod publicly exposed application to an AKS Cluster.md

 >				- name: acr-credentials-secret
 >```

-This deployment follows most typical deployment specifications, but our app uses an environment variable that targets a strange host:
+This deployment follows most typical deployment specifications.
+Where our use case here differs lies in the environment variable that targets a strange host:

 >[!example]
 >```yaml